-Based upon the information and assumptions used in the duration calculation, and interest rates in effect as of December 31, 2012, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would increase the net fair value of the assets and liabilities by \$211 million, compared to a decrease of \$127 million as of December 31, 2011, reflecting year to year changes in duration.
-Reflected in the duration calculation are the effects of a program that uses swaps, eurodollar futures, options on Treasury futures and interest rate swaptions to manage interest rate risk.
-In calculating the impact of a 100 basis point increase on the value of the derivatives, we have assumed interest rate volatility remains constant.
-Based on the swaps, eurodollar futures, options on Treasury futures and interest rate swaptions in place as of December 31, 2012, we would recognize realized capital losses totaling \$2 million in the event of a 100 basis point immediate, parallel interest rate decrease on these derivatives.
-The selection of a 100 basis point immediate, parallel interest rate should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
-The above estimate excludes the traditional and interest-sensitive life insurance products that are not considered financial instruments and the \$12.04 billion of assets supporting them and the associated liabilities.
-The \$12.04 billion of assets excluded from the calculation waluations as a result of declining risk-free interest rates and tightening of credit spreads in certain sectors.
-Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting life insurance products would decrease in value by \$737 million, compared to a decrease of \$660 million as of December 31, 2011.
+Based upon the information and assumptions used in the duration calculation, and interest rates in effect as of December 31, 2013, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would increase the net fair value of the assets and liabilities by \$826 million, compared to an increase of \$211 million as of December 31, 2012, reflecting year to year changes in duration.
+The selection of a 100 basis point immediate, parallel change in interest rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
+The estimate excludes the traditional and interest-sensitive life insurance products that are not considered financial instruments and the \$13.13 billion of assets supporting them and the associated liabilities.
+The \$13.13 billion of assets excluded from the calculation increased from \$12.04 billion as of December 31, 2012.
+Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting life insurance products would decrease in value by \$753 million, compared to a decrease of \$737 million as of December 31, 2012.